 Trying to change our habits on our own isn’t easy.
-Contact me for a free introductory coaching session where you will find out if having a coach to support you in your desire to live longer and better is just what will move you towards your goals, with less frustration.
+Contact me for a free, no-obligation, introductory coaching session where you will find out if having a coach to support you in your desire to live longer and better is what will move you towards your goals, with less frustration.

 - According to healthypeople.gov, in 2013–2016, the rate of obesity was 38.6% among adults aged 20 years and over.

 - When we look at a natural human diet through the lens of biochemistry and physiology, we arrive at the same conclusion: our diet should consist of a combination of organ meat, meat, fish, shellfish, eggs, fresh vegetables and fruits, nuts, seeds, and starchy plants. https://chriskresser.com/what-is-the-optimal-human-diet/

 - Lally P, Wardle J, Gardner B. Experiences of habit formation: a qualitative study.
 Psychol Health Med.
 2011;16(4):484–489.